box.info.synchro | Tarantool

 Since version 2.8.1.

-Show the current state of synchronous replication.
+The current state of synchronous replication.

 In synchronous replication, transaction is considered committed only after achieving the required quorum number.
 While transactions are collecting confirmations from remote nodes, these transactions are waiting in the queue.